 The last few years have put teen activists in the spotlight.
 We’ve seen passionate teenagers take the lead in fighting for gun control and striking for actions to protect the environment from climate change.

 Civic responsibility is not dead.
 Teens are taking charge and putting their time and talents to work with the goal of making the world a better place.
-They have internalized that famous African proverb: If you think you are too small to make a difference, you haven’t spent the night with a mosquito.
+They have internalized the African proverb: If you think you are too small to make a difference, you haven’t spent the night with a mosquito.
+What’s more, many teens are focusing their efforts on getting into the kind of good trouble that the late John Lewis devoted his life to.

-We all recognize how important it is to not only have a voice, but also to use that voice for a greater purpose.
-There are so many truly inspirational books available that not only tell interesting stories but also encourage the teens in our lives to focus their energy in positive, constructive, and hopeful ways as change agents.
+It is important to not only have a voice, but also to use that voice for a greater purpose.
+There are so many truly inspiring books for teens that tell interesting stories and encourage teenagers to focus their energy in positive, constructive, and hopeful ways as change agents.
 Here are some of my favorites.

 5 Books for Teens Who Want to Change the World